AliGhadirzadeh/variational_autoencoder/data_loading_scripts/README.txt

 Scripts for loading EEG data.
-A directory with the data in differnt formats is crated by running zip_extraction.sh in a directory containing the zipped subjects files.
-The python script is a required help script.
+	* zip_extraction.sh creates a directory containing the data in different formats.
+Must be run in a directory containing the zipped subjects files and the help script txt2npy.py
+	* snippets_script.py creates snippets given EEG data and discontinuity data.
+Takes snippet length and window lenght as arguments
+	* get_discs.py creates mock discontinuity data